Taxim: An Example-based Simulation Model for GelSight Tactile Sensors: Related Work

 \subsection{Marker Motion Field Simulation for Tactile Sensors}

-The maker motion field refers to the movement of surface marker array caused by the surface stretch of the elastomer.
-In manipulation tasks such as slip detection~\cite{slip_shear} and grasping stability prediction~\cite{feeling}, the marker motion field serves as an essential feature.
-For TacTip~\cite{Tactip}, a vision-based sensor with pins printed on the soft membrane, Ding \etal\cite{soft_sim_tactip} simulated the dynamics of its soft membrane in Unity and extracted pins' motion.
-They evaluated the simulation on sim-to-real tasks but lacked of the comparison between the simulated pin's deformation with real data which is given quantitatively in our work.
-Besides the applied normal forces cases, we also consider the marker motion field under the shear loading which was not addressed in the above work.
-Church \etal\cite{tactip_sim} simulated the depth images to represent the contact geometries instead of optical tactile images with a Generative Adversarial Networks (GANs) for TacTip sensor.
-Unlike the above work, we explicitly simulate the marker motion field by applying FEM offline and using the superposition principle~\cite{superposition} online.
-Our method does not require extensive training data but it approximates the marker motion field well with high accuracy and low computation cost.
+The movement of marker array on GelSight or other vision-based tactile sensors is caused by the planar stretch of the elastomer surface.
+They also make the key component of many vision-based tactile sensors such as TacTip~\cite{ward2018tactip}.
+In manipulation tasks such as slip detection~\cite{yuan2015measurement} and grasping stability prediction~\cite{calandra2017feeling}, the marker motion serves as an essential feature.
+For TacTip, Ding \etal\cite{ding2020sim} simulated the dynamics of its soft membrane in Unity so as to extracted markers' motion.
+They evaluated the simulation on sim-to-real robot tasks. {Church \etal\cite{church2021optical} simulated the depth maps to represent the contact geometries instead of optical tactile images.
+They also used a Generative Adversarial Networks (GANs) to realize real-to-sim translation for TacTip sensors.} Unlike the above work, we explicitly simulate the marker motion field by using FEM offline and applying the superposition principle~\cite{cotin1999real} online.
+Our method does not require extensive training data but only a gelpad FEM model, and it approximates the marker motion field well with high accuracy and low computation cost.